Aivest-DAO/Aivest/README.md

 For example: User A accepts a profit and loss range of "-10%, 20%" for this portfolio, and after a day, User A adjusts the range to "-20%, 20%"; or User B further customizes acceptance of the profit and loss range for this portfolio as "-50%, 50%".

-Why Artela？

-* Firstly, we apply Aspect form Artela to prove the extensibility of our Dapp to support various AI investment models launched on-chain in the future.
-This ensures concurrency without experiencing adverse resource preemption during high user concurrency, which could lead to a non-smooth user experience and significant increases in transaction fees.

-* Users ranging from beginner to expert developers can design and issue their own Tokenomics on the Artela chain through Aivest.

-* In the subsequent development of Aivest, as a Decentralized launch app, we definitely need to rely on foundational infrastructures like Artela Aspect.
-It can provide elastic block space design and independent block spaces for large-scale, ensuring our platform achieves rapid development through User-generated content (UGC).

-**The Analytics Aspect brings several valuable features to the Artela Ecosystem:**

-* Informed Decision-Making: The DApp (Which using this project) empowers users and developers to make informed decisions based on detailed analytics.
-This ensures that actions and strategies are guided by real-time and historical data.

-* Optimized User Experience: The analytics DApp allows for the optimization of the user experience.
-Developers can tailor interfaces and features to align with user preferences and needs.

-* Smart Contract Performance: This insight enables developers to identify areas for improvement, enhance contract efficiency, and ensure the overall robustness of the ecosystem's smart contract infrastructure.

-* Community Engagement: This information can be shared with the community, fostering transparency and trust.
-Open communication about the ecosystem's performance builds a stronger community and encourages active participation.

 # Tools and  Papers